Ishpeming, Michigan: Education

-INN (Ishpeming-Negaunee-NICE) Community School is an alternative high school located in Ishpeming in a church on Pine Street that consists of about 30 students as of March 2019.
+The INN (Ishpeming-Negaunee-NICE) Community School is an alternative high school located in Ishpeming in a church on Pine Street that consists of about 30 students as of March 2019.

 Media

-Ishpeming is the city of license for ABC network affiliate WBUP, channel 10, whose studios are located in Ishpeming while their transmitter is located south of Ely Township in unincorporated Marquette County.
+Ishpeming is the city of license for ABC network affiliate WBUP, channel 10, whose studios are located on Wright Street in west Marquette while their transmitter is located south of Ely Township in unincorporated Marquette County.
 Ishpeming is primarily served by the Marquette media market.